hevnsnt/norecognition/README.md

 This isn't just a random pattern generator.
 It's a purpose-built research tool designed to find *robust* vulnerabilities in *modern* AI models.

 ### ⚙️ Core Features ⚙️
 * **Hardware-Agnostic HPC:** The fuzzer's pattern engine is a "write-once, run-anywhere" system.
+It has been tested on Apple Silicon and Windows 11 with NVidia CUDA GPUs.
 It auto-detects the best available compute backend at runtime and uses optimized code paths for:
     * **NVIDIA CUDA** (via cuPy)
     * **Apple Silicon Metal** (via mlx)
     * **JIT-Compiled CPU** (via numba)